Why Your Home's Air Quality is Important

 You may constantly hear about new issues that should concern you and your family.
 Don’t buy products that has BPA.
 Don’t use the microwave.
 Only store your cooking in glass containers, not plastic.

 Now people are prattling on about indoor air quality (or IAQ) in Atlanta.
-You can’t use anything with chemicals to clean your home.
+You can’t use anything with chemicals to sanitize your home.
 You should install an air purification system.
 You need to use essential oils and not air fresheners.

 The worries never stop.

 So you drown out all the noise and just try to focus on what matters.
 We get it - why worry about one issue if you will have to constantly worry about everything else?